Amazon Books

 Amazon Books was a chain of retail bookstores owned by online retailer Amazon.
 The first store opened on November 2, 2015, in Seattle, Washington.
 On March 2, 2022, it was reported that all Amazon Books would close on various dates in the future.

 Products

-The first location in Seattle had approximately 5,000 titles stocked on its bookshelves, using shelf space to display the covers of books facing outwards instead of spines; according to Amazon, the decision was made to showcase the authors and their work, rather than efficient use of space.
-The shelves displayed positive reviews and star-ratings from the Amazon.com website and prices were matched to online equivalents.
+The initial store in Seattle stocked approximately 5,000 titles, with books displayed cover-outward to showcase authors and their work, prioritizing this presentation over space efficiency.
+The shelves featured positive reviews and star ratings from the Amazon.com website, and prices were aligned with those available online.

 The store also sold Amazon electronics, including the Amazon Kindle e-book reader, the Kindle Fire tablet series, the Amazon Echo, and the Amazon Fire TV.
 Two locations of Amazon Books had a cafe.

 History

 The first Amazon Books store opened on November 2, 2015, located at the University shopping center in Seattle, Washington.
 The store has been described as the first permanent store from Amazon, who opened pop-up shops and pickup outlets on several university campuses in 2015.
 In February 2016, tech news website Re/code reported that longtime Amazon executive Steve Kessel was leading the retail store initiative, having previously been part of the team to launch the first Amazon Kindle e-reader.
 During development of the project, it was referred to as "Project Anne" in filings with the city.

 On February 2, 2016, a CEO of a shopping center owner claimed that Amazon planned to open as many as 400 bookstores; the statement was retracted by the company the following day.

 Amazon Books' second store opened on September 7, 2016, in San Diego, California,.
 It was followed by openings at Washington Square near Portland, Oregon, Legacy Place in Dedham, Massachusetts, Chicago, New York City, and Paramus, New Jersey.
 Other stores in New York City, Bellevue, Washington, Atlanta, Georgia, Pacific Palisades (Los Angeles) were expected to open between 2017 and 2019.

 In November 2016, Amazon Books began charging non-Amazon Prime members a separate price for books and other non-electronic products, while Amazon Prime members retained the online price-matched rate.

 On March 2, 2022, it was reported that all Amazon Books would close.
 In addition to the bookstores, Amazon will close its 4-star and pop up stores on various dates in the future.